pola-rs/polars-book/user_guide/src/howcani/io/google-big-query.md

 # Interact with Google BigQuery

-To read/write form GBQ, additional dependencies are needed:
+To read or write from GBQ, additional dependencies are needed:

 ```shell
 $ pip install google-cloud-bigquery